igorski/zCanvas/README.md

 You can view some basic features in the down-and-dirty demos here.

-Note these demos were written in good old ES6 without the use of any libraries (other than RequireJS to load a transpiled zCanvas).
+Note these demos were written in vanilla JavaScript without the use of any libraries (other than RequireJS to load a transpiled version of zCanvas).

 ### Game demos